 The Pierre hotel ballroom is about as classic a New York wedding venue as they come.
 If your pants are fancy, this is the place for you.
-Right on Fifth Avenue across from the park, this sumptuous hotel offers every service you can imagine, from a dedicated wedding planner to customizable linens and table settings to an extensive menu-tasting, to help with all your vendors.
+Right on Fifth Avenue across from the park, this sumptuous hotel offers every service you can imagine, from a dedicated wedding planner to customized linens and table settings to an extensive menu-tasting, to help with all your vendors.
 Depending on availability and how much you’re already shelling out on the event, they’ll also grant you a complimentary bridal suite.
 But wait, there’s more!
-Pending terms and restrictions blahblahblah, they’ll also give you the gift of a honeymoon stay at one of twelve Taj hotels around the world.
+Pending terms and restrictions, they’ll also give you the gift of a honeymoon stay at one of twelve Taj hotels around the world.
 Did someone say Maldives?

 The Lighthouse At Chelsea Piers